• Skip to primary navigation

 • From Sicily, Italy, beautiful Castelvetrano olives are typically large, crisp and juicy -- all at once.

-• Opposite of many olives, which are pungent and salty, these have a delicate, clean fruity flavor.
+• With an almost buttery texture, opposite of many olives, which are pungent and salty, these have a delicate, clean fruity flavor.

 • Cuban Chicken Stew with Alcaparrado